-If you’ve been injured at work, our Canton work injury attorneys at KNR have the knowledge and understanding you need to navigate the legal process of filing for worker’s compensation or pursuing other legal remuneration from your employer while also helping you recover from painful personal injury.
-Our experienced team of Canton workers’ compensation lawyers advocates for work injury patients in a variety of circumstances through both short-term and long-term care.
-Call us today at (330) 488-1234 or use our online contact form.
+If you’ve been injured at work, our Canton work injury attorneys at KNR have the knowledge and understanding you need to navigate the legal process.
+Our team of Canton lawyers advocates for work injury victims and know what it tkes to maximize compensation.
+Call KNR today at (330) 488-1234 or use our online form for a free consultation.

 Common Work-Related Injuries

-Workplace injuries can not only cause serious physical damage but also psychological side effects and may be severe enough to cause permanent or long-lasting damage.
+Workplace injuries can cause serious physical damage and psychological side effects and may be severe enough to cause permanent or long-lasting damage.